 Our Tour Leaders

-Dr Christopher Carter - Principal
+Dr Chris Carter - Principal

-After a varied career, ranging from construction work to the public service, Christopher graduated from the Australian National University (ANU) in 1994 with a First Class Honours degree in Archaeology.
+After a varied career, ranging from construction work, archaeology to the public service, Christopher graduated from the Australian National University (ANU) in 1994 with a First Class Honours degree in Archaeology.
 Following graduation, he was awarded an Australian Postgraduate Award Scholarship for study toward a Master of Arts degree.
 Since graduation he has worked as professional archaeologist, as a consultant on both prehistoric and historic projects as well as casual teaching contracts.
 He continues to carry out research and is currently involved in the investigation of prehistoric sites in the Atacama region of Northern Chile.

 While working as a professional in the field, Christopher's passion has been the promotion of archaeology through public awareness and education and the presentation of recreational courses and organised study tours.
 He has been presenting a range of courses in archaeology at the Centre for Continuing Education at the ANU and the University of Sydney since 1995 and as a result of student interest began taking groups into the field.
 This activity has expanded from local weekend trips to now include tours worldwide.